 Scheduling

-Learn how to set, pause and stop a schedule for pipelines.
+Learn how to create, update, activate, deactivate, and delete schedules for pipelines.

 Schedules don't work for all orchestrators.
 Here is a list of all supported orchestrators.

-Check out our tutorial on scheduling for a practical guide on how to schedule a pipeline.
+Check out our tutorial on schedulingarrow-up-right for a practical guide on how to schedule a pipeline.

 Set a schedule